Caralludo/PUME/README.md

 In the following image you can see the type of errors that can happen:
 ![A python's error handing floats](./images/float_problem.png)
 - Due to typing in Python is dynamic, you cannot figure out what type variable the programmer is using until the program is running.
-So when PUME is changing names of functions and two classes which have the same name for a function, it does not know which function belongs to which class. __So the programmer cannot create two functions with the same name in different classes.
+So when PUME is changing names of functions and two classes have the same name for a function, it does not know which function belongs to which class. __So the programmer cannot create two functions with the same name in different classes.
 This also applies to the standard libraries.__
 In the following example, the programmer is creating a class with a function that shares name with other function of